SoftwareAG/universalmessaging-server-docker-samples/README.md

     REPOSITORY                  TAG      IMAGE ID        CREATED            VIRTUAL SIZE universalmessaging-server   1     	 5b733a9b987d    39 seconds ago     415 MB

-But at this point it is just an image, the Docker equivalent of a VM template, not a running process.

 Running a Docker image
 ======================